ScottCProjects/RasPi-Dashcam/README.md

 TO DO:

+- Create folder structure for source, binaries, and outputs

+- Make NUMFILES and CHARS_PER_FILE to be generated based on time parameters Such as "RecordTime = 20 minutes" (total between all files) and "VideoFileSize = 2 seconds"

 - Add check at beginning to ensure MainPower is connected before starting.
   	Currently only listens for rising edge, not if pin is already held high.